Municipality of Horw x yawave

 For the municipality of Horw, the question arose of how to make the journey of different target groups within a citizen’s life visible on the one hand and how to better understand it by consistently taking the residents’ perspective on the other.
 The relevance for action to initiate and live out such a process in a targeted manner was additionally increased by various challenges and questions:

-• Challenge: Hybrid community experience
+• Hybrid community experience

-An active and accessible community life is based on physical contact points.
+An active and approachable community life is largely based on physical contact points.
 However, this does not exclude the possibility that digital services of the municipality can solve the needs of certain target groups of residents better and faster and that, in return, transactional processes can be designed more efficiently for the municipality.
 How can both physical and digital channels be integrated into the resident experience in the right place?

-• Challenge: Capturing interaction quality in municipalities
+• Recording the quality of interaction in municipalities

-A municipality often represents a center of life for its inhabitants.
+A municipality is often a center of life for its inhabitants.
 Interactions between the population and the municipality are indispensable.
 How can the important factors of interaction frequency and quality be made visible at the individual contact points?

-• Challenge: Resident Service Consolidation for Smart City
+• Resident service consolidation for Smart City

-• Challenge: Touchpoint orchestration for multi-access experiences
+• Touchpoint orchestration for multi-access experiences

-• Challenge: Service excellence for population retention
+• Service excellence for population retention

-For Horw and the Lucerne region, it is no longer just a matter of increasing their own attractiveness as a place to live and work in order to permanently attract new residents.
+For Horw and the Lucerne region, it is no longer just a question of increasing their own attractiveness as a place to live and work in order to permanently attract new residents.
 Today, there is also an increasing question of population retention.
 So how can the municipality develop “service excellence” that not only makes the locality more attractive to the outside world, but also specifically binds the existing population to the municipality?

 Romano Caviezel